 So, you’ve made it to Pakistan and no doubt you have been welcomed with amazing Pakistani hospitality.
 Aside from choosing where to stay the next big question is how to travel around in Pakistan.

-Well, it is our third time traveling in Pakistan and we have now tried multiple bus companies (and trains and taxis and everything in between) and can recommend the bus from Lahore to Islamabad.
+Well, it is our third fourth time traveling in Pakistan and we have now tried multiple bus companies (and trains and taxis and everything in between) and can recommend the bus from Lahore to Islamabad.

 This time round we took the Faisal Movers bus from Lahore to Islamabad.